The Ultimate Tatkal Speed Guide: How to Beat the 120-Second Booking Window

 Here is the ultimate, battle-tested playbook to booking confirmed Tatkal and Premium Tatkal tickets, written by seasoned rail travelers who have mastered the 120-second window.

-1. Tatkal vs. Premium Tatkal: Understanding the Quotas
+Tatkal vs. Premium Tatkal: What's the Difference?

 Before we talk about the speed tricks, you need to understand the playing field.
 Indian Railways runs two separate emergency booking systems: Tatkal (CK) and Premium Tatkal (PT).
 Knowing when to target which makes all the difference.